Vibe Code Audit

 Not ready yet?
 Stay in the loop.

-Practical insights on building with AI tools, shipping safely, and avoiding the common traps.
+Practical insights on building with AI tools, shipping safely, and keeping your velocity as you grow.

 Occasional emails.
 No fluff.